TTUNEPH2025/GN/docs/Lupus.md

       2. Mesangial Proliferative LN
       3. Focal LN (< 50% of glomeruli)
       4. Diffuse LN (≥ 50% of glomeruli)
-      5. Membranouse Lupus
+      5. Membranous Lupus
       6. Advanced Sclerosing LN (≥ 90% global sclerosed glomeruli)
   * Can have mixed classes of LN
   * LN rare disease (20-60% of SLE cases)
   * Females > Males (90% of LN is females)
   * LN typically occurs more often in Black, Asian, and Hispanic Ethnicities
-  * Up to 30% of LN patients progres to kidney failure w/in 15 years of diagnosis
+  * Up to 30% of LN patients progress to kidney failure w/in 15 years of diagnosis
   * Patient's SLE are at higher risk of cardiovascular events and mortality when diagnosised with LN
-  * Early decrease i nprotenuria predicts improved kidney function outcomes
+  * Early decrease in protenuria predicts improved kidney function outcomes
-  * Childhood onset of SLE is a ssociated wtih increased risk of LN and more severe disease
+  * Childhood onset of SLE is associated wtih increased risk of LN and more severe disease
 ## **Pathophysiology**
   * Pathogenesis
     1. Abnormal B lymphocyte hyperactivity --> mounting an immune response to dying cells
-          - Any environment where there is delayed clearance of dying cells (e,g. infections, hormonal responces, drughs) along with genetic mutations that may account for predisposition to hyperactive immune responce may be associated with SLE
+          - Any environment where there is delayed clearance of dying cells (e,g. infections, hormonal response, drugs) along with genetic mutations that may account for predisposition to hyperactive immune response may be associated with SLE
     3. Immunity
          - Inate: interferon regulation and production, Nucleic acid sensitivity, Increased TLR (toll-like receptors) signaling (activate immune responce and increase cell recruitment)
-         - Adaptive: HLA-DR2, HLA-DR3, Bcell and Tcell activation and signialing
+         - Adaptive: HLA-DR2, HLA-DR3, B-cell and T-cell activation and signialing
-         - Immune Complex: Iincreased phagocytosis, cell adhesion, and compliment activation forming immunce complexes
+         - Immune Complex: Increased phagocytosis, cell adhesion, and compliment activation forming immunne complexes
-         - Insitue Immune complex formation or pre-formed immune complex formation causing injury
+         - In situe Immune complex formation or pre-formed immune complex formation causing injury
   * Classes
-    1. Class I and II: gnerally normal kidney function.
-May have low grade protienuria
+    1. Class I and II: generally normal kidney function.
+May have low grade proteinuria
     2. Class III
          - Active or inactive focal, segmental and/or global endocapillary and/or extracapillary GN involving < 50% glomeruli
          - Typically w/focal subendothelial deposites w/or w/out mesangial alteration